chakrabar/chakrabar.github.io/_posts/articles/2017-12-17-new-features-of-csharp-7.md

     //OLD syntax, still valid
     var tuple1 = Tuple.Create("str", 1); //this is a Tuple<string, int>
     var tuple2 = new Tuple<string, int>("str", 1);
-    var str1 = tuple2.Item1; //elements are auto-named as Itemn, which cannot be changed
+    //elements are auto-named as Itemn, which cannot be changed var str1 = tuple2.Item1;

     //NEW syntax
     var tuple3 = ("str", 1); //Install System.ValueTuple NuGet, if required
     string item1 = tuple3.Item1; //Item1 since no name was given

     //Tuples with NAMED elements
     //IMportant - these names exist in compile time only.
-They cannot be fetched e.g. through Reflection in runtime (string Name, int Id) tuple4 = ("name", 1);
+    //They cannot be fetched e.g. through Reflection in runtime (string Name, int Id) tuple4 = ("name", 1);
     var name = tuple4.Name;
     var tuple5 = (ObjeName: "yoyo", ObjId: 3);
     var id = tuple5.ObjId;

     //Something that might create confusion.
 This works, but shows warning.
-    (string FirstName, string LastName) tuple6 = (Ignored1: "fname", Ignored2: "lname"); //shows green squiggly lines for warning!
+    (string FirstName, string LastName) tuple6 = (Ignored1: "fname", Ignored2: "lname");
+    //the above shows green squiggly lines for warning!
-    //here, the names "Ignored1" & "Ignored2" will be ignored as "FirstName" & "LastName" will get precedence as target type var firstName = tuple6.FirstName; //tuple6.Ignored1 does NOT exist
+    //here, the names "Ignored1" & "Ignored2" will be ignored as
+    //"FirstName" & "LastName" will get precedence as target type var firstName = tuple6.FirstName; //tuple6.Ignored1 does NOT exist

     //Something even less expeted!